exoplatform/exo-documentation/docs/GettingStarted.rst

 |image203|

-You can display the file preview by clicking on it.
+You can preview the file by clicking on it.

 |image204|